zzhangjii/learning-library/LabGuide200.md

 # Data Preparation Using SQL Developer

 # Part 1.
 Connect SQL Developer to the ADW instance
-In this section you will connec the SQL Developer to the ADW instance that you provisioned in Lab 100.
+In this section you will connect the SQL Developer to the ADW instance that you provisioned in Lab 100.

 #### **STEP 1: Download the Connection Wallet**
 As ADW only accepts secure connections to the database, you need to download a wallet file containing your credentials first.
 The wallet can be downloaded either from the instance's details page, or from the ADW service console.
+In this case, we will be showing you how to download the wallet file from the instance's details page.

 -   Go back to the Cloud Console and open the Instances screen.
 Find your database, click the action menu and select **DB Connection**.